 “There's one Maynard family plate that will never go under the hammer.”

-The second you meet Geoff Maynard and his family, you feel the love for Central Queensland.
+The second you meet the Maynard family, you feel the love for Central Queensland.
 Their passion for the region may have grown over three generations, but the impact they've had on the community has been a lot quicker.

 It all started with a personalised plate.

 "In 2003, I sat in a car dealership in Rockhampton, reading one of the PPQ brochures, not being aware of all the options.
-I took that brochure home and, straight away, started playing with as many combinations as I could,” Geoff said.
+I took that brochure home and, straight away, started playing with as many combinations as I could,” G. Maynard said.

 The first plate the Maynards purchased was QLD DER – after Billy Moore's famous half-time call-to-arms, during game two of the 1995 State of Origin.
 "We organised to have the plate auctioned off for charity, at the 2003 FOGS Luncheon.
 We were astounded with how much the plate raised."
 The rest, as they say, is history.